huanlin/blogger-to-hugo/README.md

 This program is based on Alan Tsai's [mhat-consoleapp-blogger_to_wyam](https://github.com/alantsai/mhat-consoleapp-blogger_to_wyam), which is for Wyam.
 Many thanks to Alan Tsai!

+For Windows only, .NET Framework 4.5 is required.

 ## Usage

 Rather than simply compile and run this console app, please clone or download the source code and follow instructions below: